Admitting He Feels ‘Unwelcome,’ Trump Finds New Ways to Offend the British

 “Now, as we prepare to leave the European Union, we have an unprecedented opportunity to do more.
 It’s an opportunity to reach a free trade agreement that creates jobs and growth here in the U.K. and right across the United States,” she said.

 But within an hour, the Sun published its report, in which Trump said that if she proceeded with a Brexit plan that maintains close ties to the E.U., against his advice, that would be impossible.
-“If they do a deal like that, we would be dealing with the European Union instead of dealing with the UK, so it will probably kill the deal,” he said.
+“If they do a deal like that, we would be dealing with the European Union instead of dealing with the U.K., so it will probably kill the deal,” he said.

 May’s office had no immediate reply, and instead referred reporters to her earlier statement: “We have come to an agreement at the proposal we’re putting to the European Union which absolutely delivers on the Brexit people voted for.
 They voted for us to take back control of our money, our law and our borders and that’s exactly what we will do.”

 The Washington Post reports that U.S. officials thought the story would appear on Friday morning, and were startled to see it online as they left the dinner.
 An official said White House press secretary Sarah Huckabee Sanders had alerted the British about the interview, but thought it would be more positive.
 That seems doubtful, as Sun reporter Tom Newton Dunn said Sanders was in the room during his wild, half-hour chat with the president.
-She even tried to end the interview after the scheduled 10-minute slot, but Trump brushed her off, saying he wanted to continue.
+She even tried to end the interview after the scheduled ten-minute slot, but Trump brushed her off, saying he wanted to continue.

 Later Dunn told the BBC that he was struck by the unrestrained power Trump had over those around him.
 “I felt as though I’d been in the court of an imperial Chinese emperor from the 15th century.
 The sheer total power that the man has is quite overcoming really,” he said.

 Many U.K. politicians expressed new outrage over Trump’s remarks, and May’s opponents took the opportunity to paint her as weak.
-On Good Morning Britain, Shadow foreign secretary Emily Thornberry said it was “extraordinarily rude of Donald Trump to behave like this,” and called on May to rebuke Trump, saying she’s “letting down our country by not standing up to him.”
+On Good Morning Britain, shadow foreign secretary Emily Thornberry said it was “extraordinarily rude of Donald Trump to behave like this,” and called on May to rebuke Trump, saying she’s “letting down our country by not standing up to him.”

 Labour leader Jeremy Corbyn posted a video recapping Trump’s worst qualities and said May was “awarding President Trump with a red carpet welcome.”